-These Standards are not intended to be exclusive and do not in any way limit the responsibilities the mediator may have under codes of ethics or professional responsibility promulgated by any other profession to which the mediator belongs or any other code of ethics or professional responsibility to which the mediator subscribes, such as those promulgated by the Society of Professionals in Dispute Resolution or the Academy of Family MediatorsAmerican Bar Association, the Association for Conflict Resolution or the American Arbitration Association.
+These Standards are not intended to be exclusive and do not in any way limit the responsibilities the mediator may have under codes of ethics or professional responsibility promulgated by any other profession to which the mediator belongs or any other code of ethics or professional responsibility to which the mediator subscribes, such as those promulgated by the American Bar Association, the Association for Conflict Resolution or the American Arbitration Association.
 However, where these Standards and another code of ethics or professional responsibility conflict, these Standards take precedence.